Matthew-Vandergrift/TruckBackerUpper/README.md

 TODO: Add PPO Learning Curves to this repo

 #### SAC Results
+Note, this SAC is using 20k exploration steps which helps a lot in this problem, so it's not to be expected by default SAC.

 SAC running on jax version of continuous TBU
 ![A majestic mountain range at sunset](imgs/SAC_defaults_TBUax_c_Returns_CI_for_10_seeds.png "example learning curves for cont SAC on TBU cont")